FOUNDER OF CERIMON HOUSE

 [BOARD MEMBER SINCE 2009]

-Randall’s various activities as a citizen, producer, and activist include: the founding and building of Cerimon House in Portland, being a member of the strategic team during the construction of the senior living center Rhoda Goldman Plaza in San Francisco, and serving on the creative team of Oakland’s Family Paths, a social service organization, co-producing and directing their large-scale benefit at the Paramount Theatre in Oakland.
-His work on other cultural benefit events include: directing the 2003 Bay Area Theater Critics Award-winning version of the international peace event Lysistrata Project featuring a cast of 100 actors at Berkeley Repertory Theater; a founding member of the Daedalus Project at the Oregon Shakespeare Festival; serving as the staging director for the Macy’s Passport benefit for several years, and creating The Evening Watch in 2018, a cultural initiative of Cerimon House.
+Randall’s various activities as a citizen, producer, and activist, include leadership roles with Seattle’s Agape Peace Community, San Francisco’s Rhoda Goldman Plaza, Oakland’s Family Paths, the Oregon Shakespeare Festivals’ Daedalus Project, the Macy’s Passport AIDS benefit, and directing the 2003 Bay Area Theater Critics Award-winning version of the international peace event Lysistrata Project featuring a cast of 100 actors at Berkeley Repertory Theater.
 Randall is a fifth generation San Franciscan, a life-long student of philosophy and thanatology, and founded Cerimon House to honor his mentors: courageous humanitarians and educators who toiled to make the planet an increasingly civilized and altruistic place.